danieltamming/danieltamming.github.io/index.md

  - beautifulsoup, selenium, numpy, pandas

 ## **5. Statistics**
 ### 5.1.
-Inference On The Boston Housing Dataset Using Linear Regression
+Inference on the Boston Housing Dataset Using Linear Regression
 #### Findings
 1. One can say with 95% confidence that for a fixed percentage of the population that is lower status, an increase of 1 in the average number of rooms per house effects between a 5.44% and 13.20% increase in the median house value.
 2. One can say with 95% confidence that for a fixed average number of rooms per house, an increase of 1 percent in the percentage of the population that is lower status effects between a 0.47% and 0.56% decrease in the median house value.